Mary McAleese: During Presidency

 In 2008, McAleese addressed a gay youth forum in Galway and encouraged people to confront those who make anti-gay remarks.
 McAleese said that being gay was "not a choice but a discovery".

 In 2010, McAleese addressed the LGBT Diversity National Conference in Dublin.
 She said "The toxic attitudes which were heard in homes, streets, workplaces even in schools and churches caused untold suffering and nothing is surer than the fact that those attitudes can have and will have no place in the Ireland we are building, for they belong in the same toxic waste dump along with sexism, racism, sectarianism and all those other contrary forces which would diminish the innate dignity, freedom and nature of the human person, reduce their life chances and opportunities and consign them to half-lived lives.

-In 2011, McAleese declined an invitation to be the New York City St Patrick's Day parade Grand Marshall.
+In 2011, McAleese declined an invitation to be the New York City St Patrick's Day parade Grand Marshal.
 LGBT people were banned from marching in the parade under LGBT banners.